Russia's Putin: rollover on oil output curbs possible

-MOSCOW (Reuters) - Russian President Vladimir Putin said on Thursday that Russia did not rule out keeping existing curbs on global oil output and not easing them as previously envisaged.
+MOSCOW (Reuters) - Russian President Vladimir Putin said on Thursday that Russia saw no need for now for global oil producers to change their existing deal on global supply, but did not rule out extending deep oil cuts for longer if market conditions warranted.

-His comments are the clearest signal yet from Russia, a global leader in oil production, that it is ready to continue with unprecedented output cuts in the face of a sluggish oil market beset by the coronavirus pandemic and overproduction.
+His comments are the clearest signal yet from Russia, one of the world’s top oil producers, that it is ready to continue with unprecedented output cuts in the face of a sluggish oil market beset by the coronavirus pandemic and overproduction.

+Russia is working with OPEC and other oil producing allies, in a group called OPEC+, to limit oil supplies to drain a glut in the market caused when global demand slumped due to coronavirus lockdowns.
+The producers are reducing combined production by 7.7 million barrels per day (bpd).

+OPEC+ is scheduled to relax those cuts by 2 million bpd in January, although some producers are concerned demand may not be strong enough to absorb the additional supply.

-Putin said on Thursday he has been in contact with “partners” from Saudi Arabia and the United States, which is not a party to the OPEC+ group of leading oil producers.
+Putin said on Thursday he had been in contact with Saudi Arabia, OPEC’s top producer, as well as the United States.
+The United States is not part of the OPEC+ group.

 “We believe there is no need to change anything in our agreements, we will closely watch how the market is recovering.
-The consumption is on the rise.”
+Consumption is on the rise.

-“However, we do not rule out that we can either keep existing restrictions on production, and not remove them as quickly as we had planned to do earlier,” Putin told a meeting of the Valdai Discussion Club.
+“However, we do not rule out that we could keep existing restrictions on production, and not remove them as quickly as we had planned to do earlier,” Putin told a meeting of the Valdai Discussion Club.

 “If need be, maybe, we can take other decisions on further reductions.
 But we don’t see such a necessity now,” he added.